-In FY2023, NTAW will explore Modern Slavery-focused technology tools to assess compliance of suppliers with human rights, health and safety, environmental and business ethics standards.
+In FY2024, NTAW will continue to explore Modern Slavery-focused technology tools to assess compliance of suppliers with human rights, health and safety, environmental and business ethics standards.

 10. MEASURING OUR EFFECTIVENESS

 NTAW is committed to regularly assessing the effectiveness of our Modern Slavery policy and actions taken to mitigate the risk of modern slavery in our operations and supply chain.
 People and Culture will be responsible for conducting an annual review of the policy and actions taken to measure the effectiveness.